 Joy has been an employee of the conservation district since April 1982.
 Her responsibilities are to provide administrative support to the Board of Supervisors and USDA-NRCS staff.
 In addition to daily office operations, she also assists with coordinating and promoting conservation education programs, environmental grants and the state cost share program.

 Kurt is employed by the USDA Natural Resources Conservation Service.
-He has been in the Louisville Field Office since November 1980.
+He has been serving the Louisville Field Office since November 1980.
 Kurt is responsible for managing the operations and programs of the USDA-NRCS by providing professional service and technical assistance to private landowners, governmental entities and local organizations within the boundaries of the Jefferson, Oldham and Bullitt County Conservation Districts.

 Kimberly is a Field Representative with the Kentucky Division of Conservation; where she has been employed for 11 years.
 Kimberly serves as an advisor to conservation district boards in 13 central Kentucky counties giving consultation on legislative, fiscal and other related conservation issues.
 She is also responsible for providing daily assistance, as needed, to the Administrative Secretaries in all 13 soil and water conservation district offices.